-In the 1930’s, Jean Cocteau, after making “Le Sang d’un poéte”, famously exclaimed: “Film will not become an artistic medium until it is as easy to execute as picking up a pencil and writing on a piece of paper” I once read an American translation of this: “Film will not become an artistic medium until it is as inexpensive to do, as picking up a pen and writing on a piece of paper”
+In the 1930’s, after making “Le Sang d’un poéte”, Jean Cocteau famously exclaimed: “Film will not become an artistic medium until it is as easy to execute as picking up a pencil and writing on a piece of paper” An American translation of this I once read was: “Film will not become an artistic medium until it is as inexpensive to do, as picking up a pen and writing on a piece of paper”

 In this project I investigate both.